consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 about the destination.
 And I think that's what most engineers are thinking about when they write code.

-**David Mytton:** And what about network latency?
+**David:** And what about network latency?
 Developers, do developers need to care about that?
 How should they think about it?

-**John Graham-Cumming:** Well, it depends what you're doing.
+**John:** Well, it depends what you're doing.
 I mean, I think that we are definitely entering an era where there will be low latency from an end user's device, be it a computer or a phone, to a place where their code runs.
 And the reason that's happening is not sadly that we made the speed of